Saturday, November 16, 2024

 And here's the interior of the "Harmony" with its nice monogrammed antimacassars.

 The car number is unknown, but we're looking into the back platform of a PHB&N car.
-Note that a movie camera is hung from the platform ceiling.
+Note that a movie projector [not a camera - thanks to Larry Lovejoy for the correction] is hung from the platform ceiling.

 This photo of car 115 was taken the day after abandonment in 1931.
-Car 115 became a diner, the "Dew Drop Inn," and today its body is preserved at PTM.
+Car 115 became a diner named Clark's Diner and later (likely after the end of prohibition) became the "Dew Drop Inn," [thanks to Bruce Wells for the corrections] and today its body is preserved at PTM.

 The Butler Short Line